-Image Ops handles the everyday image processing tasks that come up in any content or development workflow: resizing, format conversion, compression, rotation, blur, and grayscale — all in a single call.
-Pass a URL or local file path and get back a production-ready output file.
+Image Ops handles the everyday image processing tasks that come up in any content or development workflow: resizing, format conversion, compression, rotation, blur, and grayscale - all in a single call.
+Pass a URL, uploaded/base64 image bytes, or a server-local file path and get back a production-ready output file.

 It's designed for the kind of repetitive image work that shouldn't require Photoshop or a custom script: converting a PNG to WebP for a web build, resizing an image to App Store icon dimensions, or compressing a hero photo to the right size for a landing page.